awsaavedra/awsaavedra.github.io/content/posts/ai-workflows.md

 [Using Ai to think harder and more effectively](https://x.com/ihtesham2005/status/2033152573033914722?s=20)

 [Tiago Forte’s](https://www.buildingasecondbrain.com/para) perspective of Ai tools as a superpowered exoskeleton is a powerful one.
 Additionally, using more complex knowledge management systems like PARA (Tiago Forte’s system) or others software tools like Obsidian can be powerful strategies to setup and navigate your knowledge.
-This also includes gaps in your reasoning, gaps in knowledge, and workflow gaps to name a flew.
+This also includes gaps in your reasoning, gaps in knowledge, and workflow gaps to name a few.
 Projects - actively being worked on
 Areas - roles and responsibilities you're managing over time Resources - topics you're interested in that could be useful in the future